PathwayCommons/cytoscape-sbgn-stylesheet/documentation/sbgnviz-augment-exploration.md

-# SBGNViz Augment Exploration
+# SBGNRenderer Augment Exploration

-The purpose of this document is to provide lower level details about how sbgnviz works, and how it interacts with cytoscape.js
+The purpose of this document is to provide lower level details about how SBGNRenderer works, and how it interacts with cytoscape.js
 The subject of study will be the functions that are appended on to cytoscape.js via the augment function.

 ## Key Functions of augmentCytoscape.js